-My reflection on teaching

-I was increasingly unhappy with mix of authoritarian role then shifting into teaching mindfulness.
-I realised this the very first week, but it was too late by then.
-It felt very incongruent and the energy shift was not successful.

-However, good progress was being made and then a few key players in the group went off sick.
-These students were also a bit more mature and really grounded the group.
-They were also very positive about mindfulness and came to the course highly motivated, when this energy was missing it had a palpable effect on the group.
-One student returned quickly, however the two mature students who were particularly enthusiastic were absent for extended periods of time and missed the last half of the course.
-One through hospitalisation for a severe mental health condition and the other for suspected chronic pulmonary disorder.

-The course ran from late October to late November and students often find this a challenging time of the year while the hard work required for college becomes a reality also.

-Friday pm not a conducive time as we were all tired at the end of a long week.
-Delivering units the students find ‘an easy pass’ Enterprise, Group Tutor time (1 hour for pastoral support) so they were winding down.

-It was an opportunity for me to ‘mind the gap’ in terms of wanting the mindfulness course to produce specific outcomes or feel a particular way.
-Going with the flow and taking the learning that the process yielded was a very beneficial exercise.
-I learned a great deal about how not to do a mindfulness course and the students told me a lot about how to make it better.

-Emergent Themes World Cloud, containing key and recurring themes, givesvisual emergent iw schedule5 hereFocus Group Findings – Still to theme & prune
+Method 3: Interviewing for meaning and depth

+Emergent Themes World Cloud

+This image, containing key and recurring themes, gives a visual overview of emergent themes from the interviews.
+(WordArt 2018).

+The interview schedule can be seen in full (Appendix 5) but briefly here:

 Why did you want to learn about mindfulness?

+Have you found any benefits or otherwise from doing the mindfulness course in college?

-or otherwiseor otherwise
+What about benefits or otherwise outside college?

+Would you recommend the course to other students?

 How could the course be improved?

-The word cloud illustrates thatlearner and to more from ,for

-,the

-, retention
+Is there anything else you’d like to add at this point?

+The word cloud illustrates that learners spoke about stress, learning, focus, concentrating and college work.
+When we delve deeper we find they were using mindfulness skills to relieve stress and increase concentration to more confidently tackle college work.
+Stressors from outside college were being noticed, and again, mindfulness skills were being used for calm and self-compassion.

+So, themes for the qualitative analysis will be:

+Stress, stress relief, coping mechanisms, retention

+Learning, focusing, concentrating, college work

+Mindfulness, mental well-being

 Feedback for moving forward

+Stress, stress relief, coping mechanisms

-for thenun Learners spoke about their experience of stress and how mindfulness was modifying their stress.
-Naturally through the process of , tlearnerHowever, iof particular interest to gain insight into learners apply mindfulnessthe process accompanying .Wdiscussing reasons
+As we have seen, the rise in mental ill health is an issue for FE, education and society.
+It is then unsurprising that stress was a dominant theme in this data.
+Learners spoke about their experience of stress and how mindfulness was modifying their stress.
+Naturally through the process of teaching mindfulness, the learners understand that mindfulness skills can be used to ‘relieve’ stress so we would expect this theme to emerge.
+However, it is of particular interest to gain insight into exactly how learners apply mindfulness skills to the learning process and the accompanying stressors.

+When discussing reasons for doing the course, stress featured prominently from the beginning…

-‘I wanted to relieve stress and worry about daily life
+‘I wanted to relieve stress and worry about daily life’

-,
+‘Yes, to relieve stress as well and improve concentration’

+‘I wanted to learn mindfulness to help me have a coping mechanism for stress and situations’

 ‘To be more open minded about my problems and see other ways to tackle them’

-We thenperceived …

-‘A being…’…it… ’
+We then talked about any perceived benefits of mindfulness practice…

+‘A new concept and it’s such a great tool it’s not just about you being able to use when you need to use it and that’s what I’ve learned as well… it’s not about just being stress free all the time…it’s about being able to use it at the time when you’re stressed out… it’s got me through a lot in just the last wee while…I’m just so glad I got the opportunity’

 ‘…at work…that’s when I notice I’m not taking in information when I’m stressed…but it does help I’m noticing it more than I was before’

-‘’
+‘If I’m having a nervous morning I use it while I’m going to the bus stop, so that helps the day.
+I use it with my kids when they’re stressing me out…and they even see a difference’

 ‘…yes just from…not learning quicker or easier but not stressing myself out if I’m not getting something straight away…I can just sit back…even 30 seconds breathing space…just use that to get back into it’